IvanZamkovetz/HomeAccountant/README.md

 An application for home accounting using C#/ASP.NET self-hosted WebAPI with SQL14 DataBase and AngularJS Web application for users access.

 Purpose of application:
-This application represents a home accounting system allowing users to track their costs, control current financial balance and make future predictions.
+This application represents a home accounting system allowing users to control current financial balance, track and redistribute their costs, and make future predictions using draggable charts with “on the fly” costs recalculating

 Key features:
 - “Smart” DataBase with service procedures/functions for easy data management;